 Highlights

-- Study at Australia’s number 2 university for communication and media studies (QS World Rankings, 2025).
+- Study at Australia's number 1 ranked university for communication and media studies (QS World University Rankings by Subject, 2026).

 - Graduate workforce-ready, with QUT communication graduates in high demand across news organisations, advertising agencies, government roles, and leading global brands.